Table of Contents

 A Lightweight Verifier to Predictive Models

-Based on the observations from visualization, the landscape of thoughts method has the potential to be adapted to a model to predict any property users observe, here we show examples of using it to predict the correctness of the reasoning paths in Figure 1.
+Based on the observations from visualization, the landscape of thoughts method has the potential to be adapted to a model to predict any property users observe, here we show examples of using it to predict the correctness of the reasoning paths.

 Interpolation end reference image.